moorepants/eme185/content/pages/instructor-guide.rst

 - 10 minutes for grading (instructor + TA only)

 This timing allows the reviews to be scheduled back-to-back in slots that fit the class schedule (e.g. 9:00 AM - 9:50 AM, 2:10 PM - 3:00 PM, etc.).
+The blocks should always be scheduled to fit the morning "on the hour" and afternoon "10 after the hour" class schedule to provide adequate time for people to get to and from classes.
 Getting the schedule together is difficult logistically, but the following steps should lead to minimal issues:

 #.
 Check the `schedule <{filename}/pages/schedule.rst>`_ for the dates
 #.
 Get the instructor's availability.